MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

 1. Capture a time travel trace of the failed program.
 2. Use the [dx (Display Debugger Object Model Expression)](dx--display-visualizer-variables-.md) command to find the exception event stored in the recording.
-3. Use the [!tt (time travel)](time-travel-debugging-extension-tt.md) command to travel to the postion of the exception event in the trace.
+3. Use the [!tt (time travel)](time-travel-debugging-extension-tt.md) command to travel to the position of the exception event in the trace.
 4. From that point in the trace single step backwards until the faulting code in question comes into scope.
 5. With the faulting code in scope, look at the local values and develop a hypothesis of a variable that may contain an incorrect value.
 6. Determine the memory address of the variable with the incorrect value.